 eBooks are accessed through the internet and read using computers, tablets, smartphones or ereaders.

 Read on lightweight portable devices

 Multiple simultaneous readers

-Can't be lost, damaged or overdue
+Can't be lost or damaged

 Save and export citations